Frequently Asked Questions

 Step 5: Locate the black or green valve control knob (knob has the words “On”, “Off”, & “Pilot”).
 Push in and rotate counter-clockwise until the word “Pilot” aligns with the indicator.

 Step 6: While pressing and holding in the valve knob (in “Pilot” position – it should press in about 1/4″) Press the red or black piezo button repeatedly (once per second) until the pilot ignites.
 If the pilot does not ignite after 1 minute, wait 5 minutes for the gas to dissipate and try again.
-Once the pilot light is lit, continue holding the “pilot” valve knob in for 30 seconds, then slowly release.
-(Pilot should remain lit.
-If pilot goes out, repeat steps 5 and 6).
-If pilot will not remain lit, please contact us for service.

 Step 7: With the Pilot light now lit, press the valve knob in slightly and turn until the word “on” aligns with the indicator.